The Northwestern Health Unit provides dental services to children in schools, child care centres, and other settings in our communities.

 The health unit offers school screening to all children up to 17 years of age.
 Parents are notified if their child has an urgent dental problem or if preventive services are recommended.
 Screening consists of a visual inspection by a registered dental hygienist to identify obvious dental conditions that are causing or will cause pain.

 Free preventive services are offered in schools.
 These services include: teeth cleaning, fluoride application, and sealants.
 To notify parents that preventive services are being offered, a note is sent home from school with each child.
-Informed parental consent is required for these services along with a completed Dental Medical History Questionnaire.
+Informed parental consent is required for these services.

 Preschool fluoride varnish